Before & After: Homepage Rewrites That Doubled Conversions

 Why it worked:

-• Specific problem (API downtime) instead of vague benefit
+- A specific problem (API downtime) instead of a vague benefit.

-• Clear ICP (teams running APIs) vs. “modern infrastructure”
+- A clear ICP (teams running APIs) instead of “modern infrastructure.”

-• Outcome-focused (prevent customer impact) vs. technology-focused (AI-powered)
+- Outcome-focused (prevent customer impact) instead of technology-focused (AI-powered).

 Before: Primary CTA: “Request a Demo” Secondary CTA: “Learn More”

-After: Primary CTA: “See Your Data” (connects to sample data viewer) Secondary CTA: “Book Demo”
+After: Primary CTA: “See Your Data” (connects to a sample data viewer) Secondary CTA: “Book Demo”

 Why it worked:

-• “See Your Data” more specific than “Learn More”
+- “See Your Data” is more specific than “Learn More.”

 Before: Homepage showed three equal-sized sections:

-Results: 89% increase in documentation page visits, 45% increase in trial starts
+Result: 89% increase in documentation page visits, 45% increase in trial starts.

 Why it worked:

-• Each section spoke to specific daily workflow
+- Each section spoke to a specific daily workflow.

 Lesson: Organize by user jobs-to-be-done, not by your feature categories or marketing abstractions.